 Tran Bien temple of Literature

-Located on a campus with a total area of up to 15 hectares, in Tran Bien ward, visitors can reach here easily by many different means such as motorbikes, cars to buses.
-This is the university for students in the south, built in 1715, this temple was established to honor Confucius and other Vietnamese cultural celebrities.
-Van Mieu Tran Bien was born as a “Temple of Literature Quoc Tu Giam” of the South.
-One of the symbols of the Vietnamese traditions of learning, temperament and culture.
-In December 1861 when French troops occupied Bien Hoa, the temple was destroyed and was rebuilt again in the late 20th century so that the generations of today understand the history and culture of Vietnamese education.
+Located on a campus spanning up to 15 hectares in Tran Bien ward, the site is easily accessible by motorbike, car, or bus.
+This is the university for students in the south, built in 1715.
+This temple was established to honor Confucius and other Vietnamese cultural celebrities.
+Van Mieu Tran Bien, known as the “Temple of Literature Quoc Tu Giam” of the South, is a symbol of Vietnamese traditions of learning, temperament, and culture.
+In December 1861, when French troops occupied Bien Hoa, the temple was destroyed.
+It was rebuilt in the late 20th century to help today’s generations understand the history and culture of Vietnamese education.

-Every year, there are 02 major events organized at the temple, the Vinh Xuan in the second lunar month and Thu Vinh in the eight lunar month.
+Every year, there are 02 major events held at the temple: Vinh Xuan in the second lunar month and Thu Vinh in the eighth lunar month.

 Waterfalls

 Elephant Waterfall is located in the Bu Lach grassland ecological complex.
-According to long-time residents, in the past, this area had many dead elephants, their bones piled up to form hills, hence the name Elephant Waterfall.
+According to longtime residents, this area once had many dead elephants, whose bones were piled up to form hills, hence the name Elephant Waterfall.
 With a height of about 15 m, the waterfall is likened to a fairy with long hair.
-The road to Elephant Waterfall is quite small, bumpy, following the hills.
+The road to Elephant Waterfall is narrow and bumpy, following the hills.
 However, after reaching the waterfall, you will be able to admire the poetic and romantic beauty.

-Dak Mai Waterfall is one of the quite wild attractions, in Bu Gia Map, adjacent to the National Park.
+Dak Mai Waterfall is one of the wildest attractions in Bu Gia Map, adjacent to the National Park.
 The waterfall is about 50 m wide and 12 m high.
 To reach this waterfall, you have to overcome steep hill roads.
-On the water surface is a layer of rocks with uneven shapes and sizes, quite flat due to the erosion of the waterfall’s water.
+On the water surface, a layer of rocks with uneven shapes and sizes is relatively flat due to erosion from the waterfall.
 When walking on the rocks, you feel like you have to feel each step.

 Dung Waterfall is endowed by nature with unique tectonic features and is considered one of the most beautiful waterfalls in the province.
-The waterfall is about 5-6m high and about 10m wide, but has a fast, strong flow down the rocks, creating white foam.
-Below the waterfall are many large rocks and on both sides are lawns and tree canopies.
-These rocks are also arranged one after another to form a path for visitors to cross both sides of the bank on rainy days when the water flows lightly.
+The waterfall is about 5-6m high and 10m wide, with a fast, strong flow over the rocks, creating white foam.
+Below the waterfall are many large rocks, and on both sides are lawns and tree canopies.
+These rocks are also arranged in a row to form a path that allows visitors to cross both sides of the bank on rainy days when the water flows lightly.

-Giang Dien waterfall is Location: 104/4 Hoa Binh Hamlet, Trang Bom Commune.
+Giang Dien waterfall is located at 104/4 Hoa Binh Hamlet, Trang Bom Commune.
 The waterfall has an unspoiled natural beauty.
-A wild landscape surrounded by green trees, rocks help you to immerse yourself in green nature, away from the bustling urban atmosphere.
-Giang Dien waterfall eco-tourism area has an area of more than 67 hectares with an ecotourism complex.
-The waterfall is 17 meters high, composed of 3 waterfalls: Chang, Nang and Giang Dien – the main one.
-Along the banks of the waterfall are rocks of many overlapping sizes creates beautiful, poetic and charming sights with fresh air.
+A wild landscape surrounded by green trees and rocks helps you immerse yourself in nature, away from the bustling urban atmosphere.
+Giang Dien Waterfall Eco-Tourism Area covers more than 67 hectares and includes an ecotourism complex.
+The waterfall is 17 meters high, composed of 3 waterfalls: Chang, Nang, and Giang Dien – the main one.
+Along the banks of the waterfall, rocks of many sizes overlap, creating beautiful, poetic, and charming sights amid fresh air.

-Giang Dien is an ideal destination for picnic; buffet parties, BBQ parties, outdoor weddings in European style; Organize conferences – seminars – events; camping...
+Giang Dien is an ideal destination for picnics, buffet parties, BBQ parties, outdoor European-style weddings, and organizing conferences, seminars, events, and camping.

 Orchards and traditional villages